Publications

 Miquella’s Haligtree looks, by every measure of the Golden Order, like a failure: incomplete, contaminated, slowly rotting from within.
 Yet the beings who gather there treat this damaged place as sanctuary rather than ruin.
 This essay lingers with that paradox and asks what kinds of kinship and flourishing become possible in spaces that survive precisely through decay.

-FORTHCOMING Tragbare Sterblichkeit: Techwear, Verfall und Persistenz in Death Stranding
+Tragbare Sterblichkeit: Techwear, Verfall und Persistenz in Death Stranding (forthcoming)

 Authors: Victoria Mummelthei